-It is rather unlikely there is any similar routing anywhere in the entire southwest.
-Attributing this to coincidence would seem highly improbable.
-At this point, any diversion of the canal into three different routes would seem to be easily done, thus forming a "three way switch".
+At this "narrows" point, any diversion of the canal into three routes would seem to be easily done, thus forming a "three way switch".
 Switching water routes could consist of just moving rocks around.
 No headgates or diversion structures seem to be involved.
+Such switching remains speculative.